Overall ranking: Came 36th out of 126 in the Complete University Guide for 2016.

 Fees: Since 2012, City has been charging home and EU full-time undergrads the maximum fee of £9,000.

 Bursaries: The university offers various bursaries to students from low household income families.
-There are a number of scholarships available and courses such as nursing are NHS-funded.
-For more information visit City's bursaries and scholarships page.
+For more information visit City's bursaries and scholarship page.

 The fun stuff